-Other than the Chief Executive Officer, none of the named executive officers has a severance agreement.
-Upon his appointment as Chief Executive Officer in February 2014, Mr. Jagiela entered into a Separation Agreement, the terms of which are set forth in the "Compensation Discussion and Analysis" section of this proxy statement.
-Teradyne has a standard severance practice under which, the Company may in its discretion, offer severance payments to an employee, including a named executive officer, generally based on length of service.
+Other than the Chief Executive Officer and the Chief Financial Officer, none of the named executive officers has a severance agreement.
+Mr. Jagiela, upon his appointment as Chief Executive Officer in February 2014, and Mr. Mehta, upon his appointment as Chief Financial Officer in April 2019, each entered into a Separation Agreement, the terms of which are set forth in the "Compensation Discussion and Analysis" section of this proxy statement.
+Teradyne has a standard severance practice under which the Company may, in its discretion, offer severance payments to an employee, including a named executive officer, generally based on length of service.
 Any severance payments to named executive officers are conditioned upon the named executive officer's entering into a written severance agreement containing customary obligations, such as, non-competition, non-solicitation, non-disparagement and/or confidentiality obligations, and releasing Teradyne from any claims.